Frontier’s fiber plans are cheaper and faster, but Spectrum is a great alternative where Frontier is unavailable.

 There’s only one person who can say which internet provider is the right one, and that’s you.
 But we can give you this quick little Spectrum vs. Frontier recap to help you make up your mind.

-• Plans and prices: Both companies offer a range of high-speed plans that will fit many different budgets and lifestyles, but Frontier offers more bang for your buck in most cases.
-We are particularly fond of Frontier’s Fiber 500 plan that costs just $45 a month.
+- Plans and prices: Both companies offer a range of high-speed plans that will fit many different budgets and lifestyles, but Frontier offers more bang for your buck in most cases.
+We are particularly fond of Frontier’s Fiber 500 plan, which costs just $45 a month.

 Methodology